Impact events on Jupiter: 2016–2020 impacts

 On March 17, 2016, an impact fireball on Jupiter's limb was recorded by Gerrit Kernbauer using an 8 inch telescope operating at f/15 in Moedling, Austria.
 This report was later confirmed by an independent observation by amateur John McKeon.
 The size of the impacting object was estimated to be between 7 and 19 meters.

 On May 26, 2017, amateur astronomer Sauveur Pedranghelu in Corsica, France observed a flash on Jupiter.
 The event was announced the next day; German amateur astronomers Thomas Riessler and André Fleckstein confirmed it.
 The impactor had an estimated size of between 4 and 10 meters.

 On April 10, 2020, the Juno spacecraft observed a fireball on Jupiter that was consistent with the impact of a 1-4 m meteor.
 It was the first fireball to be detected by Juno.
 Researchers estimate Jupiter experiences approximately 24,000 impact events of this size per year—around 2.7 per hour.

 2021−2023 impacts

+Arimatsu's PONCOTS project captured this color photo of an asteroid impacting Jupiter (visible as a bright spot) on 15 October 2021 13:24:13 UTC.

 At 22:39:27 UTC on September 13, 2021, Brazilian amateur astronomer José Luis Pereira reported the observation of a bright spot on Jupiter lasting for two seconds.
 Two astronomers from France and Germany confirmed the observation, suggesting an impact event likely caused by a small asteroid or comet around 100 meters in diameter.
 An image taken by astrophotographer Damian Peach one hour after the impact showed no aftermath.

 Another impact was observed on 13:24 UTC on October 15, 2021.
-The flare was discovered by a team led by amateur astronomer Ko Arimatsu of Kyoto University using a system called PONCOTS that is a part of the Organized Autotelescopes for Serendipitous Event Survey (OASES).
+The impact was discovered by a team led by astronomer Ko Arimatsu of Kyoto University, using a 28 cm telescope for the Planetary ObservatioN Camera for Optical Transient Surveys (PONCOTS) project.
+This observation by Arimatsu's team marked the first time an asteroid impact on Jupiter was recorded in color.

 On 28 August 2023, a fireball, likely an asteroid, impacting Jupiter was video recorded by astronomers.